dynamsoft-docs/barcode-reader-docs-js/programming/javascript/faq/ios-16-incompatible.md

 ## Background

-iOS 16.4 was published on March 27th, 2023.
+iOS 16.4 was released on March 27th, 2023.
 In this version, all browsers on iOS have begun to support `OffscreenCanvas`.
 Unfortunately, Apple's implementation of the API is still incomplete and is missing the important feature "webgl context".
-Read more on [OffscreenCanvas](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas)
+Please see the MDN docs on [OffscreenCanvas](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas) for more details.

 ## Impact

-We used `OffscreenCanvas` in old versions of DBR JS.
+`OffscreenCanvas` is utilized in older versions of DBR JS.
 Specifically in versions **7.5.0 ~ 8.8.7**.
-However, we used an alternative of the API beginning in v9.0.0.
-Therefore, all 9+ versions are not affected.
+However, we used an moved away from this API as of DBR JS v9.0.0.
+Therefore, all 9+ versions are not affected by this breaking change.

 If you encounter the issue, you will see the following error in the browser console: